Introduction to STARTALK

 STARTALK is a component programs of the National Security Language Initiative (NSLI) announced by President Bush in January of 2006.
 The initiative seeks to expand and improve the teaching and learning of strategically important world languages that are not now widely taught in the United States.

 Four government agencies were involved in this initiative: Department of State, Education, Defense and the National Security Agency (NSA).
 STARTALK is the program funded by NSA and involves summer programs focused on teaching critical needs languages and training teachers of those languages.
-National STARTALK programs are now offered in Arabic, Chinese, Dari, Hindi, Korean, Persian, Portuguese, Russian, Swahili, Turkish, and Urdu.
+National STARTALK programs are now offered in Arabic, Chinese, Hindi, Korean, Persian, Russian, Turkish, and Urdu.

 - Provide professional development opportunities to teachers of Arabic and Chinese.